Trade Skills

 NOTE: Most trade skills don't have a large variety of skills as the rely upon design shops in the game to purchase templates from.
 It is from these base templates that most various kinds of items are crafted, and dictate what kind of items you can create.

-There are some exceptions, like Ceramics.
+There are some exceptions, like Ceramics and Cosmetics.

 Those who can craft useful items from wood are highly sought after for some of the basic staples of adventuring life, as well as some more esoteric objects.
 Vials, pipes, coffins, and elixir pots are some of the items frequently requested of skilled woodcarvers.